drjasonybarra/drjasonybarra.github.io/about.md

 My research interests include galactic star formation, physics education research and the history of astronomy.

-I am a poet who has been published in Sensations Magazine, Vox Poetica, and the anthology We are Residents Here.
+I am a poet who has been published in Sensations Magazine, [Vox Poetica](http://voxpoetica.com/), and the anthology We are Residents Here.

 I enjoy hiking and camping in the mountains.

-In my free time I enjoy painting, other various arts and crafts, and cooking delicious vegetarian meals.
+In my free time I enjoy [painting](https://www.instagram.com/artistjasonybarra/) other various arts and crafts, and cooking delicious vegetarian meals.

 I like chocolate chip cookies.